- Tools /

 Allow: Works alongside

-to permit indexing of certain URLs or paths within a disallowed directory.
-For example:Disallow: /images/ Allow: /images/logo.png
+Disallowto permit indexing of certain URLs or paths within a disallowed directory.
+For example:Disallow: /images/ Allow: /images/logo.png -

 Crawl-delay: Sets a delay between requests made by the crawler to the server, measured in seconds.
 This helps reduce server load.
 Example: